ora0600/confluent_protobuf_playground/Strategy.md

 * **Backward compatibility**: Ensuring that new schema changes are compatible with older versions of the application or database, allowing existing data and systems to continue functioning without interruption.
 * **Forward compatibility**: Making sure that older versions of the application or database can still function properly with newer versions of the schema, allowing for smooth upgrades without breaking existing functionality.
 * **Versioning**: Implementing a versioning system that tracks changes to the schema over time, allowing for multiple versions of the schema to coexist and ensuring compatibility between different versions of the application and database.
-The is then the schema registry.
+Here the Confluent Schema Registry will always use.
 * **Data migration**: When significant changes to the schema are necessary, migrating existing data to conform to the new schema structure while preserving integrity and minimizing disruption to the system.
+This is typically a development process, to upgrade application code.

 Choosing the best compatibility method often requires careful consideration of the specific requirements and constraints of the system, as well as collaboration between database administrators, developers, and other stakeholders.

-## Example: What could be a best example for Strategy finding
+## Example: Finding best Strategy

-One example of a best strategy for schema evolution could be employing backward compatibility combined with versioning.
+One example of a best strategy for schema evolution could be employing backward compatibility combined with versioning (Schema Registry).
 Here's how it could work:

 * **Backward Compatibility**: Ensure that any new schema changes are backward compatible with older versions of the application or database.
 This means that existing data and systems can continue to function without interruption even after the schema has been updated.
 This strategy helps prevent disruptions to ongoing operations and user experiences.
-* **Versioning**: Implement a versioning system that tracks changes to the schema over time.
-Each new version of the schema should be clearly documented, and changes should be carefully managed to avoid conflicts or inconsistencies.
+* **Versioning**: Use COnfluent Registry that tracks changes to the schema over time.
+Each new version of the schema should be clearly documented (tagging and description), and changes should be carefully managed to avoid conflicts or inconsistencies.
 Versioning allows for multiple versions of the schema to coexist, making it easier to manage transitions between different versions of the application or database.

 By combining **backward compatibility with versioning**, you can ensure that schema evolution is managed effectively while minimizing disruptions to existing systems and data.
 This approach provides flexibility for making changes as needed while maintaining the integrity and stability of the overall system.

-## The Full method
+## The Full compatibility method

 The "**Full**" method in the context of schema evolution typically refers to a strategy where backward and forward compatibility are both maintained simultaneously.
 This approach aims to ensure that new versions of the schema are compatible with both older and newer versions of the application or database.
+You to be able to foresee the future (more or less).

 In the Full method: